My Bloody Valentine Timeline

 Colm leaves the band and moves out of their home/studio in June 1995, but remains in London without any other projects lined up.
 His collaboration with Simon Johns [soon to become the bass player for Stereolab] that is released as a 7" (under the name Clear Spot) is essentially just a demo they worked up.
 Colm abandons that project when the opportunity to work with Hope Sandoval of Mazzy Starr comes along and he joins her in San Francisco.

-Deb leaves the band in November 1995 after also reaching her breaking point.
+Deb leaves the band in November of 1995 after also reaching her breaking point.
 She later forms Snowpony in early ’96 with girlfriend Katherine Gifford.

+Island A & R head Nigel Coxon says categorically that a record will be released this year.
 Shields confirms this in an interview saying that fans should expect an EP this year but he is unsure when the album will be released.

 Despite his public narrative, Shields has abandoned the Skyscraper Music concept deciding the songs feel labored and are missing the spark that makes his music vital.
-Kevin and Bilinda, now the only members of the band, begin recording from scratch.
-These new recordings begun in late 1996 will consist of four to six months work and will form about 30% of the m b v album which won’t be released until 2013.

 My Bloody Valentine’s cover of Wire’s Map Ref 41° N 93° W is released on March 11th.
 This will be the last proper new recording by the band until 2013.